hasan356/Cut-the-rope/README.md

 ## Steps
 - Analyse the possible of expanding P2P chat room implementation over Internet.
 - If above succeeds than, start developing on game.
-- If above fails then use a cetralised server and send and receive requests.
+- If above fails then use a centralised server to send and receive requests.
-- After a connection is establised then send and receive commands and make changes on user screen accordingly.
+- After a connection is establised, make changes on user screen accordingly.

 ## Project Completion Duration (WIP)